 The project will:

-Further to the $25 million allocation previously announced, the 2013/14 State Budget has confirmed that an additional $28 million will be provided to continue upgrading works on the Highway.
-The following delivery timeframe is planned:
+Further to the $25 million allocation previously announced, the 2013/14 State Budget confirmed that an additional $28 million would be provided to continue upgrading works on the Highway with the following delivery timeframe:

 Main Roads will advise affected landowners and the community about construction details and road access through the area.